MetaSys-LISBP/IsoCor/README.md

 You are now ready to start IsoCor.

 ## Usage
-Extensive details on IsoCor usage are provided in the [documentation](https://isocor.readthedocs.io/).
+Extensive details on IsoCor usage are provided in the [online documentation](https://isocor.readthedocs.io/).

 ### Graphical User Interface